Betrayal at Krondor: Reception

 Sales of the original 3½" floppy disk release were slow, leading Sierra to sell the Riftwar rights back to Raymond Feist, but the game became a hit when it was re-released on CD-ROM.

+Jim Trunzo reviewed Betrayal at Krondor in White Wolf #38 (1993), giving it a final evaluation of "Excellent" and stated that "Betrayal at Krondor employs one of the easiest and most intuitive interfaces encountered, one that conveniently handles all aspects of the game, from trading to casting magic spells to combat.
+Graphics and sound are top-notch, character development is logical an fair, combat is beautifully animated, and I have yet to find anything about the game that I don't like.
+There simply isn't any facet of the game that isn't outstanding."

 Pelit gave Betrayal at Krondor a 94% score, calling the game citing "the wonderful game system, lack of bugs, and the book-like atmosphere" and said "Krondor is as big a revolution in turn-based role-playing games as the Underworlds were in 3D role-playing games."
 Computer Gaming World in October 1993 called Krondor "a fantasy role-playing game unlike any other ... a new high-watermark in RPG design".
 While noting that the graphics "are not going to knock players out of their chairs", the magazine praised combat as "the best I've seen in a fantasy CRPG".
 It concluded that the game was "a rare gem ... and has set new standards for others to follow.
 For once, a game actually lives up to, even exceeds, its advance billing".
 A less enthusiastic review by Sandy Petersen appeared in November 1993 in Dragon magazine #199 in the "Eye of the Monitor" column, in which he gave the game two stars out of five.
 Though Petersen praised the graphics for being "well-rendered" at times and for its "rather entertaining plot", he chastised the gameplay for being slow and for subjecting the player to "dull maintenance activities", such as armor polishing, as well as quests that he found frustratingly hard to understand how to complete.
 Quandary gave it a 4.5/5 in its 1996 review, calling it "no ordinary role-playing game" with its "complex" immersive environment, traps, and riddles replacing "the usual pits and levers and rolling rocks that are more common in role-playing dungeons."
 They also called the strategic turn-based combat "very satisfying" though "it takes a little getting used to."